timothylancia/PingPongWidget/README.md

 # PingPongWidget
-Simple widget to keep score for any ping pong game Created using HTML and JavaScript
+Simple widget to keep score for any ping pong game <br />
+Created using HTML and JavaScript <br />
 Used Bulma for simple styling

 ## Credit